-Ashley O'Neill Prada (left) will be our new youth coordinator in March, after Kate Clayton (right) steps away from the role.
+Ashley O'Neill Prado (left) will be our new youth coordinator in March, after Kate Clayton (right) steps away from the role.
 (Kate's photo by Dodd Demas)

 Longtime youth coordinator Kate Clayton recently stepped down from her position after more than seven years of service to FMR.
 Kate is wrapping up her graduate education classes at Augsburg University in Minneapolis and will complete her student teaching this spring.
 Lucky for us, Kate has agreed to stay on as a program assistant until she officially departs this summer to become a full-time classroom teacher.

 Ashley O'Neill Prado will become our youth coordinator in March.
 They joined FMR as an administrative assistant in September 2019 and became a programs assistant in February 2020.

 In their office management role, Ashley made significant improvements to increase the flexibility and efficiency of our office systems for FMR staff.
 And as a programs assistant, they revamped our stenciling program to allow for no-contact options for the community during the pandemic.
 They also supported the adaptation of our youth curriculum modules onto virtual platforms, piloted new curriculum integrating equity and stewardship, and cultivated new relationships with schools and community members.